 Aurasma and Layar are two apps that employ Augmented Reality for education and are easy to set up.
 Using the Aurasma app, one can link AR triggers with online content that may include a static image, site content, et al.

 - The dependence of Augmented Learning on technology is its Achilles heel.
 Any student who wishes to experience Augmented Learning, or any educator who is thinking of using Augmented Learning as a learning tool in class, must have unfettered access to smartphones or tablets.
 Consequently, the experience of Augmented Learning depends on the performance of the device in use.
 This can soon become frustrating if the technology does not function as expected.

 - There is a learning curve involved with developing your own, original AL content.
-Although there’s a plethora of tools available on the internet that will help you develop the kind of AL content you’re looking for, expect to put in time and effort to once get a hang of it.
-You don’t have to be tech-savvy.
-But, creating original AL content does require a few key skills that involve practice.
+Although there are a plethora of tools available on the internet that will help you develop the kind of AL content you are looking for, expect to put in the time and effort to get a hang of it.
+You don’t have to be tech-savvy, but creating original AL content does require a few key skills that involve practice.

 Teaching in institutions dominated by the Gen Alpha is not the same as the olden times.
 In a classroom filled with young tech-savvy freaks, who perhaps are exposed to technology more than the teachers, it is almost inevitable and unthoughtful to employ teaching methodologies and strategies that are not influenced by technology.
 Over the years, Augmented Reality has inadvertently become the most useful resource to aid learning.
 Blended Learning has been yielding significantly exceptional results in educating children and transforming them into resourceful thinking individuals.
 Augmented Reality has not just aided the academic front but also contributed to the holistic development of learners.
 Therefore, it would not be an exaggeration to say that AR is indeed the key to a developed and prosperous future, both economically and socially.